-The second method of modifying the default behavior of the Pivot panel is through a programmed USB thumb-drive (memory stick).
+The second method of modifying the default behavior of the Pivot Pro Panel is through a programmed USB thumb-drive (memory stick).
 The drive must be formatted as FAT32.
-The USB method provides greater control over the behaviors of the Pivot.
-The following list comprises the settings most likely to be adjusted:
+The USB method provides greater control over the behaviors of the Pivot Pro.
+The following list comprises the settings most likely to be adjusted.